sylefeb/Silice/README.md

 Silice is reminiscent of high performance programming in the late 90s (in the demo scene in particular): the then considered high-level C language was commonly interfaced with time-critical ASM routines.
 This enabled a best-of-both-worlds situation, with C being used for the overall program flow and ASM used only on carefully optimized hardware dependent routines.

 Silice does the same, providing a programmer friendly layer on top of Verilog with a familiar syntax, while allowing to use low level Verilog modules whenever needed.
-Silice also favors parallelism and performance everywhere, allowing to fully benefits from the natural parallelism of FPGA architectures.
+Silice also favors parallelism and performance everywhere, allowing to fully benefit from the natural parallelism of FPGA architectures.

 The main features are:
 - Prioritize combinational over sequential execution.
 Parallelism comes first!